Find out about our fees, plus loans and other financial support that might be available to you.

 Fax: +44 (0) 23 8059 9595

-** A contribution may be necessary towards certain elements - additional costs can be found on the course page.
+Your tuition fees will usually cover compulsory course costs, such as field trips and laboratory clothing.
+A contribution may be necessary towards certain elements, these additional costs can be found on the course page.

 * If you live in Scotland, Wales or Northern Ireland, you will receive financial support for university from the Scottish Government, the Welsh Assembly Government or the Northern Ireland Executive (as appropriate).
 If you live in the EU and meet certain eligibility criteria, you can get a loan to cover the cost of your tuition fees.